 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.

 From July 2015 all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.

+This means we have a responsibility to protect children from extremist, extreme or violent views in the same way as we protect them from drugs or gang violence.
+This is part of our wider efforts to safeguard children and protect them from harm.
 Importantly, as an educational setting, we can provide a safe place for pupils to discuss these issues so they better understand how to protect themselves.
 We believe it is important for children to have an environment in which they feel safe to discuss challenging views.

 What does this mean in practice?